Concordium/concordium.github.io/source/mainnet/tutorials/sponsoredTransactions/sponsoredTransactionsSmartContract.rst

 transaction mechanism is implemented in the smart contract and how to create and verify an Ed25519 signature in the smart contract code.

 Clone the `sponsored transaction example <https://github.com/Concordium/concordium-rust-smart-contracts/tree/main/examples/cis3-nft-sponsored-txs>`_ which you will modify in this tutorial.
-The ``recurse-submodules`` parameter is needed because the git repository contains `submodules <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`_ which need to be cloned along with the example.
+The ``recurse-submodules`` flag is needed because the git repository contains `submodules <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`_ which need to be cloned along with the example.

 .. code-block:: console